richardvenneman/appsignal-docs/source/metrics/custom.html.md

 ## Metric types

-There are three kinds of metrics we collect all with their own purpose.
+There are three types of metrics we collect all with their own purpose.

 - [Gauge](#gauge)
 - [Measurement](#measurement)